 In some countries, for a range of complex cultural and economic reasons, children are unable to be taken care of by their parents, extended families, or anyone else.
-The majority of these children must grapple with a range of medical and psycho-social special needs.
-They are often older children who have no possibility of growing up in a family environment in their country of birth.
+These children must grapple with a range of medical, family background and trauma related special needs.
+They are often older children aged four years plus, who have no possibility of growing up in a family environment in their country of birth.

 Becoming a part of a secure and loving Victorian family could help some of these children to realise their full potential.

-These pages have been set up by the Department of Human Services to explain the background to intercountry adoption, the processes, and the frustrations, so that families interested in pursuing this path know exactly what they're letting themselves in for.
-It's worth reading carefully.
+This website has been set up by the Department of Health and Human Services to explain the background to intercountry adoption, the processes, and the frustrations, so that families interested in pursuing this path know exactly what they’re letting themselves in for.
+It’s worth reading carefully.